What to do in the garden in November

 Cut back Perennials

 The summer flowers are winding down and if you are a tidy sort of gardener, you will want to cut them down and make the borders neat.
 Nothing wrong in that - equally leave the borders as they are and it will give some small protection from frosts and provide cover for wildlife.
-If cutting back perennials use pruning shears to trim down close to the ground, but take care with some perennials as early as November some perennials will have new shoots emerging at the plant base.
+If cutting back perennials use pruning shears to trim down close to the ground, but take care with some perennials as early as November, some perennials will have new shoots emerging at the plant base.
 It is important when cutting back not to damage the new growth.
+If your compost/green bin is full up you can leave cuttings from perennials on the borders.
+Chop up leaves and stems into small pieces and leave on the ground to break down over winter.

 One advantage of clearing the borders is to see the weeds lurking below and to clear them out before the winter, especially if you are mulching the borders as you do not want to mulch in the weeds.
 I am usually shocked to find just how many weeds have found a home in the border once I start to clear away the dead and brown foliage of the summer plants.
 Autumn is a good time to weed, as it always seems to me the weeds give way easier after a few frosts.